reibitto/command-center/README.md

 #### Enabling the plugins

-You can either set an SBT option or environment variable to enable the above plugins:
+You can either set an sbt option or environment variable to enable the above plugins:

 ```bash
 export COMMAND_CENTER_PLUGINS="stroke-order-plugin, ject-plugin"